jgkramer/jgkramer.github.io/_drafts/post10_virginia.md

   {% include latex.html %}
 </head>

 Electricity demand in the U.S. has had near-zero growth for the last several decades.
 According to a [Goldman Sachs report](https://www.goldmansachs.com/intelligence/pages/gs-research/generational-growth-ai-data-centers-and-the-coming-us-power-surge/report.pdf), "US annual power generation over the past 20 years averag[ed] less than 0.5% growth."
-In recent months, a number of [utility reports](https://insidelines.pjm.com/pjm-publishes-2024-long-term-load-forecast/) and [media sources](https://www.wsj.com/business/energy-oil/how-big-data-centers-are-slowing-the-shift-to-clean-energy-44ef4145) have proclaimed a shift towards resumed electricity growth, feuled by a growth in data center installations (especially driven by data-intensive AI applications), along with other electrification initatives including electric vehicles and electric heating.
+In recent months, a number of [utility reports](https://insidelines.pjm.com/pjm-publishes-2024-long-term-load-forecast/) and [media sources](https://www.wsj.com/business/energy-oil/how-big-data-centers-are-slowing-the-shift-to-clean-energy-44ef4145) have proclaimed a shift towards resumed electricity growth.
+This is attributed primarily to growth in data center installations, which has been accelerated by data-intensive AI applications, along with other electrification initatives including electric vehicles and electric heating.
 The Goldman Sachs report, for instance, forecasts 2.4% annual growth through 2030.

 This post collects utility scale data that this acceleration is not only in the future, but has already started to occur.
-Virginia, home to half the data center market in the U.S., has already seen electricity demand average year-over-year growth rates close to 4% since 2019, compared to approximately 0.5% for neighboring regions.
+Virginia, home to half the data center market in the U.S., has already seen electricity demand average year-over-year growth rates close to 4% since 2019, compared to near zero for neighboring regions.
 This demand growth in Virginia approximately tracks the increase in data centers there.

 <!--more-->